djannot/ecs-401/lb/lb.md

 ### SSL configuration

-In this section, we'll add SSL encryption to your Brocade Load Balancer configuration.
-Your new NGNIX will listen requests at port 443, it will offload the SSL complexity, and it will redirect them to the ECS nodes, port 9020.
+**Configuration tasks**

+Finally, let's configure NGNIX to offload the SSL complexity in a secure scenario, using again a self-signed certificate.

 ![NGNIX - S3 SSL Load balancing](ngnix_2.jpg)

-**Configuration tasks**

 - Create a `/root/nginx/ssl` directory

 - Create a certificate for the Common Name **.lb.vlab.local*
 	- You can either create a new certificate using OpenSSL
 		- /etc/nginx/ssl/server.crt
 		- /etc/nginx/ssl/server.key
-	- Or reuse the certificate you created in the previous section with Brocade.
+	- Or reuse the certificate you created in the previous section with Brocade, since you are using the same CN = **.lb.vlab.local*
 		- In order to get the certificate created in the vTM, run `docker ps` -> Get the containier ID
 			`docker cp <container id>:/usr/local/zeus/zxtm-11.0/conf_A/ssl/server_keys/lb.vlab.local.public /root/nginx/ssl/server.crt`